Troubleshooting ReWire issues

 - Error Message - "The installed ReWire version is too old for this implementation."
 (Mac)

-In Live, no action needs to be taken to enable ReWire: just launch Live and then the audio application you wish to use as ReWire Slave should automatically ReWire itself to Live.
-If it doesn't work, please check the manual for the ReWire Slave application.
+In Live, no action needs to be taken to enable ReWire: just launch Live and then the audio application you wish to use as ReWire Device should automatically ReWire itself to Live.
+If it doesn't work, please check the manual for the ReWire Device application.

 This could be happening for one of the following reasons:

-Host and Slave are not running at the same bit depth.
+ReWire Host and ReWire Device are not running at the same bit depth.
 ReWire will only work if both audio applications run either in 32-bit or 64-bit.

 Live has not yet run as standalone once.
 This is necessary to install its own ReWire engine.
 Launching Live as standalone is required also each time you switch between different Live versions (between 32-bit and 64-bit, or between Live 8 and Live 9 for example).
-Close the ReWire Host (Master) and restart Live.
-Once the application has started, you can close it again and launch the ReWire Master.
-At this point, launching Live next should start it as ReWire Slave.
+Close the ReWire Host and restart Live.
+Once the application has started, you can close it again and launch the ReWire Host.
+At this point, launching Live next should start it as ReWire Device.

 Neither programs are run in Administrator mode.
-For Windows users, both the ReWire Master and Slave may need to be run in administrator mode to successfully ReWire.
+For Windows users, both the ReWire Host and ReWire Device may need to be run in administrator mode to successfully ReWire.
 To launch a program as Administrator, please see this guide.
 For Mac users, Live may also request admin privileges when first trying to configure the ReWire engine, as access to the system configuration is temporarily required.
 Simply enter the admin password when Live asks you to do so.

-If you're using the Live Trial, ReWire slave functionality is limited to 30 minutes of use for every Live run.
+If you're using the Live Trial, ReWire Device functionality is limited to 30 minutes of use for every Live run.

 If you're not using the Trial version, then Live (or your other ReWire DAW) may not be properly authorized.
 Please check and authorize Live or your other DAW again.